 This breathing recharge can be done at any time of day when you're feeling overwhelmed, tired, or just in need of a mental break.

-Resistance training has so many health benefits aside from clearing your mind and improved muscle strength and tone.
+Resistance exercise has so many health benefits aside from having a clear mind and improved muscle strength and tone.

 It helps you maintain flexibility and balance, manage your weight, have greater stamina, increases bone density, prevents and control many chronic health conditions, and decrease your risk of injury.

 You can perform strength training with free weights or medicine balls, weight machines, resistance bands, or with your own body weight (with push-ups, sit-ups, dips, squats, lunges, and chin-ups).